manetu/policyengine/docs/docs/how-it-works.md

 3. The PEP sends the PORC to the PolicyEngine (PDP)
 4. The PDP uses its loaded PolicyDomain to look up the relevant policies and evaluate them
 5. The PDP returns GRANT or DENY
+6. The PDP emits an AccessRecord capturing the decision and all evaluated policies
-6. The PEP enforces the decision
+7. The PEP enforces the decision

 ## What You'll Learn Next